 Regardless of whether you believe that too much is being asked of our schools and our educators these days, it is always worth asking whether they are capable of doing what is asked at any given time.
 Success in new initiatives is often spotty and dependent upon quality implementation, even though it can seem simple for policymakers to entrust or entreat schools to execute any number of schemes for the benefit of young people compelled to attend them.
 A recent report on computer science education provides an excellent example of how schools might seem like the right vehicle by which to reach young people, but a cursory look shows that that is simply not correct.

 The Future Engineer report notes very starkly how low-income, rural, and non-White youth are less likely to have access to computer science courses in their schools.
 It is a common finding outside technology, too.
 Underserved students are so termed for a reason: They get less of everything, and much of what they do get is of lower quality than their peers.
 Unfortunately, traditional school and district infrastructure reinforce these inequities.
-The College Board has in widening access to Advanced Placement computer science courses for traditionally-underserved students, but AP courses are still less available to those students generally.
+The College Board has made some strides in widening access to Advanced Placement computer science courses for traditionally-underserved students, but AP courses are still less available to those students generally.
 We have little evidence to suggest that Amazon’s effort to “inspire and educate hundreds of thousands of students from underrepresented and underserved communities each year to try computer science and coding” will fare any differently, despite millions of dollars being poured into it.
 Even if real-world improvements can be made for some students, the same general haves and have-nots division that already exists will likely continue.

 The upshot?
 Schools are squares, man.
 They can provide great opportunities for their students, but quality varies widely and the underserved students who need those opportunities the most often don’t get them.
-Even with somein career and technical education, our quaint education structure is not known for setting trends in academic areas or employment futures.
+Even with some excellent innovation in career and technical education, our quaint education structure is not known for setting trends in academic areas or employment futures.
 Focusing on schools to the exclusion of other, more-modern avenues seems far too passive, chance-y, and status quo–centric, especially for a tech giant looking to build up the next generation of computer engineers.
 It simply does not compute.